nomilous/notice/README.md

 ### possible features / general intensions

+* parallel mode - all middlewares are run in ""parallel""
 * persistability - capsule.save() and .refresh()
 * hub can uplink (as client) onto a parent hub [((trees...))](https://github.com/nomilous/nez/tree/master/.metadata/.metadata/.metadata)
 * each hub's middleware has access to all hubs (including uplink) for message swtching